satokora/IT497-OSEMN/README.md

 * [IEEE Xplore Gateway](http://ieeexplore.ieee.org/gateway/)

 ### Acknowledgements
-For data retrieval, I used [IEEER](https://github.com/ropensci/IEEER) package to get access to IEEE Xplore Gateway and retrieve a large amont of data.
+For data retrieval, I used [IEEER](https://github.com/ropensci/IEEER) package to get access to IEEE Xplore Gateway and retrieve a large amount of data.
 Thank you so much for the great work.